Kwannnnn/DiamondCaveGame/docs/technical-design.md

 ![Collect gems](diagrams/sequence-diagram/collect-gems.jpg)

-This sequence diagram shows how the system responses to the player's collect gems action.
+This sequence diagram shows how the system responds to the player's collect gems action.
 When the player overlaps the gem tile, the _Game_ object emits a 'collectGem' event to the server.
 Then the server delegates a handler from the _gameManager_ to listen to the emitted event.
-The handler updates the room's gem count and responses back to the player with the event 'gemCollected'.
+The handler updates the room's gem count and responds to the player with the 'gemCollected' event.
 After receiving the response, the _Game_ displays the gem count to the player and removes the gem tile from the map.

 ### 8.2 Collide enemy

 ![Collide enemy](diagrams/sequence-diagram/collide-enemy.jpg)

 This sequence diagram demonstrates the system reaction to the player colliding with an enemy.
 When the player overlaps the enemy tile, the _Game_ object emits a 'collideEnemy' event to the server.
 Then the server delegates a handler from the _gameManager_ to listen to the emitted event.
 The handler updates the health bar of the room.
-If the health bar reaches 0, the room is destroyed and the server responses back to the player with the event 'gameOver'.
+If the health bar reaches 0, the room is destroyed, and the server responds to the player with the event 'gameOver'.
 The _Game_ handles the event and sends the player to the game over scene.
-In contradiction, if the health bar is not 0, _gameManager_ will reduce the health bar and response with the 'reduce health' event.
-Finally the _Game_ displays the health reduction to the player and also causes the player to be pushed back.
+In contradiction, if the health bar is not 0, _gameManager_ will reduce the health bar and respond with the 'reduce health' event.
+Finally, the _Game_ displays the health reduction to the player and causes the player to be pushed back.

 ### 8.3 Chat room

 ![Chat room](diagrams/sequence-diagram/chat-system.jpg)

 This sequence diagram explains the system response to the player sending a message to the chat room.
-When the player/spectator sends a message to the chat room, the _ChatScene_ will emit 'chatMessage' event to the server with the message from the client as a payload.
+When the player/spectator sends a message to the chat room, the _ChatScene_ will emit a 'chatMessage' event to the server with the message from the client as a payload.
 Then the server delegates a handler from the _chatManager_ to listen to the emitted event.
-The handler after receives the message, will broadcast the message to the room with the event 'chatMessage'.
-Depends on the type of client, the message will displayed to either the player room or the spectator room.
+Finally, after receiving the message, the handler will broadcast the message to the room with the event 'chatMessage'.
+Depending on the type of client, the message will be displayed in either the player or spectator room.

-### 8.4 Step on spike trap
+### 8.4 Step on a spike trap

 ![Step on spike trap](diagrams/sequence-diagram/spike-trap.jpg)

 This sequence diagram shows the system response to the player stepping on a spike trap.
-When the player overlaps the spike trap tile, the _Game_ object triggers the function 'steppedOnSpikeTrap' in _SpikeTrap_ instance.
-The _SpikeTrap_ will emit 'hitByEnemy' event if the _SpikeTrap_ instance is enabled, active and the player is vulnerable.
-Then the server delegates a handler from the _gameManager_ to listen to the emitted event.
-The handler updates the health bar of the room.
-If the health bar reaches 0, the room is destroyed and the server responses back to the player with the event 'gameOver'.
-The _Game_ handles the event and sends the player to the game over scene.
-In contradiction, if the health bar is not 0, _gameManager_ will reduce the health bar and response with the 'reduce health' event.
-Finally the _Game_ displays the health reduction to the player.
+When the player overlaps the spike trap tile, the _Game_ object triggers the function 'steppedOnSpikeTrap' in the _SpikeTrap_ instance.
+The _SpikeTrap_ will emit the 'hitByEnemy' event if the _SpikeTrap_ instance is enabled, active, and the player is vulnerable.
+From here, the behavior is similar to that in the case of "Collide with enemy."

 ### 8.5 Step through laser

 ![Step through laser](diagrams/sequence-diagram/laser.jpg)

-This sequence diagram illustrates the system responses when they player steps through the laser.
-When the player overlaps the laser beam tile, the _Game_ object triggers the function 'steppedInLaser' in _LaserTrap_ instance.
-The _LaserTrap_ will emit 'hitByEnemy' event if the _LaserTrap_ instance is enabled, active and the player is vulnerable.
-Then the server delegates a handler from the _gameManager_ to listen to the emitted event.
-The handler updates the health bar of the room.
-If the health bar reaches 0, the room is destroyed and the server responses back to the player with the event 'gameOver'.
-The _Game_ handles the event and sends the player to the game over scene.
-In contradiction, if the health bar is not 0, _gameManager_ will reduce the health bar and response with the 'reduce health' event.
-Finally the _Game_ displays the health reduction to the player.
+This sequence diagram illustrates the system responses when the player steps through the laser.
+When the player overlaps the laser beam tile, the _Game_ object triggers the function 'steppedInLaser' in the _LaserTrap_ instance.
+The _LaserTrap_ will emit a 'hitByEnemy' event if the _LaserTrap_ instance is enabled, active, and the player is vulnerable.
+From here, the behavior is similar to that in the case of "Collide with enemy."

 ### 8.6 Choose perks

 ![Choose perks](diagrams/sequence-diagram/choose-perks.jpg)

 This sequence diagram explains the system response to the player choosing a perk.
-When the player collects all the gems the perk tile, the _Game_ object will emit the event 'reachedEnd' to the _server_.
+When the players collect all the gems and step on the exit time, the _Game_ object will emit the event 'reachedEnd' to the _server_.
 Then the server delegates a handler from the _gameManager_ to listen to the emitted event.
-The handler will emit back the 'choosePerks' event to the _Game_ instance.
-The _Game_ after receiving the event will stop the current scene and start the _PerkScene_ in the client side.
+Finally, the handler will emit the 'choosePerks' event to the _Game_ instance.
+The _Game_ after receiving the event will stop the current scene and start the _PerkScene_ on the client-side.

-In the choose perk scene, when the player choose a perk, the _PerkScene_ will emit 'chosenPerk' event to the server.
-The server handles the event and check if both players in the room have chosen a perk.
-If they have, the server will emit 'perkForNextGame' event to the _PerkScene_ instance.
-The _PerkScene_ listens to the event and start the next map by passing the new initial game state to _Game_ instance.
-If there is only 1 player has chosen a perk, the server will response the 'teammatePerkChoice' event.
-The _PerkScene_ listens to the event and displays the chosen perk of the teammate.
+In the choose perk scene, when the player chooses a perk, the _PerkScene_ will emit the 'chosenPerk' event to the server.
+The server handles the event and checks if both players in the room have chosen a perk.
+If they have, the server will emit the 'perkForNextGame' event to the _PerkScene_ instance.
+The _PerkScene_ listens to the event and starts the following map by passing the new initial game state to the _Game_ instance.
+If only one player has chosen a perk, the server will respond with the 'teammatePerkChoice' event.
+The _PerkScene_ listens to the event and displays the desired perk of the teammate.

 ## 9 Testing plan